Get results. Guaranteed.

 ...slightly different way.
 As a tutor it is crucial for me to identify the way in which my students learn best and instruct them in a way that is complimentary to their primary instruction.
 I have a diverse educational background and am currently completing my JD/MBA.
 Prior to coming to Emory for Grad School, I graduated in 3 years from the University of Central Florida.
 While I enjoy learning now, that wasn't always the case...

 Mary: Nashville LSAT course instructor

-...students lacked basic reading and writing skills.
+...in a high school in McMinnville, Tennessee.
+I loved teaching what I loved so much--reading and writing--but I was concerned that so many of my students lacked basic reading and writing skills.
 I left that teaching job to go to graduate school and earn my master's degree in English.
 Rather than returning to the classroom after graduate school, I spent 9 years as a writer/editor at the Nashville Banner and Vanderbilt's Alumni Publications.
-It was while I was writing a story about a special education study at Peabody College that I got the urge to go back to the classroom...
+It was...

 Education & Certification

 - Univeristy of the South - Bachelors, English

 - University of Alabama at Tuscaloosa - Masters, English